Industrial Mechanical Technician

 Wisconsin Rapids Campus

 What You'll Learn

-Mid-State’s Industrial Mechanical Technician program will give you the hands-on foundation necessary to confidently maintain, repair, and operate machinery and equipment in an industrial environment.
+Mid-State’s Industrial Mechanical Technician program will give you the hands-on foundation necessary to confidently maintain, repair, and operate mechanical and electrical machinery and equipment in an industrial environment.

-You will learn to align, maintain, repair, and replace machine components as well as gain understanding of predictive and preventive maintenance, reliability-centered maintenance, and many other topics.
-The program emphasizes safety in the workplace and includes many hands-on and interactive classroom experiences, lab activities, and field trips.
+You will learn to align, maintain, repair, and replace machine components as well as gain understanding of predictive and preventive maintenance, reliability-centered maintenance, automation, and many other topics.
+The program emphasizes safety in the workplace and includes many hands-on and interactive classroom experiences and lab/shop activities.

 Estimated Entire Program Cost